The Latest: Patriots say they support Gordon stepping away

 FOXBOROUGH, Mass.
 (AP) — The Latest on Patriots wide receiver Josh Gordon stepping away from football (all times local):

-The New England Patriots say in a statement that they support the decision of wide receiver Josh Gordon to step away from football to focus on his mental health.
+The NFL says that Patriots receiver Josh Gordon has been returned to the reserve/commissioner suspended list indefinitely for violating the terms of his conditional reinstatement under the league’s substance abuse policy.

-Patriots officials posted a statement Thursday on the team’s website and Twitter that says: “We support Josh Gordon in his continued efforts to focus on his health.
-His attempt to do so is a private and personal matter, which we intend to respect.”
+He missed the entire 2015 and 2016 seasons for violating the league’s substance abuse policy.
+He was reinstated by NFL Commissioner Roger Goodell in 2017 and at the time revealed in an interview with GQ magazine that he drank or used marijuana before games.

-The statement comes after Gordon himself said he was pulling back from football to gain “a better grasp on things mentally.”
-He is vowing to work his way back to the sport.
+Gordon said earlier Thursday that he was stepping away from football to focus on his mental health, but vowed to work his way back into the sport.